Welcome to Draw Paint Academy! My name is Dan Scott.

 Meet Chontele and Kobe.
 Chontele adds some much-needed organization to the business and keeps everything moving forward.
 Kobe is our loyal office assistant (though he does not seem to do much other than provide cuddles).

 If you are new here, then feel free to check out the free articles which I publish about twice a week and make sure you subscribe to my mailing list for updates and exclusive tips.
-You can also see my paintings here.
+You can also see my paintings on the gallery page or on my personal website.

 Thanks for joining me on Draw Paint Academy and for reading my story.
 I would love to hear more about you!
 Feel free to introduce yourself in the comments below.